mclarenlabs/libs-mclaren-alpha/mkdocs/docs/msk-pattern.md

 ## Postscript

 Patterns are a very recent addition to the McLaren Synth Kit, and are more likely subject to change more than other parts of the kit.
-Additionally, they are not yet a standard part of the library.
-Patterns are implemented in files `Pattern.h` and `Pattern.m` in the `MskMetroDemo` directory.